-Hanging basket flowers look enchanting, bring color to your yard, patio or home, and even attract butterflies and bees.
+Hanging basket plants or flowers look enchanting, bring color to your yard, patio or home, and even attract butterflies and bees.
 Here are the top 8 blooms to hang on your deck:

-Begonia is a half-hardy charming flower.
+Begonia is a half-hardy charming flower and is one of the best flowers for hanging baskets.
 Some people call it the easy-to-grow substitute to fuchsias.
 It blooms through the whole summer and looks great when you plant it in hanging baskets.

 Rudbeckia, or commonly known as Black-eyed Susan, is an upright growing biennial native to Central America.